 - Behaving Agitated

 - Biting or licking your hands

 PRO TIP: Have a pot of treats ready near the toilet area so that you don’t forget to reward your puppy every time they go to the toilet in the right place.
 Every.
 Single.
 Time.

-Punishment isn’t the answer: As we mentioned before, accidents happen!
+As we mentioned before, accidents happen!
 Your safest bet is to ignore your annoyance (we feel you) and clean it up.
-Punishment isn’t effective because it will encourage your puppy to go on ‘secret pee excursions’ around the house instead, and will set your toilet training back.
+Please listen to this puppy tip when we say punishment isn’t effective, because it will encourage your puppy to go on ‘secret pee excursions’ around the house instead, and will set your toilet training back.

 Crate training your puppy will do miraculous things for toilet training, travelling and visiting all sorts of places, including the vet.

 Here are our golden new puppy tips for successful crate training:

 41. Make quick introductions

 Within day one of bringing your puppy home, try to have them sleep inside the crate from the first time.
 Make it nice and comfortable with a warm blanket and a couple of soft toys to keep him company during the night.
 No need to shut the door for now, but do try to get them to sleep there on that first day.
 It’s a great way to start on the right foot!